viperey/Halving-keyboard/README.md

 Welcome to the **Halving Keyboard** project, a concept exploring innovative user interfaces for text input in video games.

-This interface is inspired by the principles of binary tree search, a technique I discovered while watching the "Kademlia Explained" video on YouTube: [1QdKhNpsj8M](https://www.youtube.com/watch?v=1QdKhNpsj8M).
+This interface is inspired by the principles of binary tree search, a technique I discovered while watching the "Kademlia Explained" video on [YouTube](https://www.youtube.com/watch?v=1QdKhNpsj8M).

 ## Concept Overview